marco-corrao/metabolic_modelling/README.md

 metabolic_modelling
 ==================

-Code to accompaniy the publication of the iCH360 model.
+Code to accompany the publication of the iCH360 model.

 To install the dependencies in a virtual environment run:
 ```bash